openzoom/tango/README.txt

   Instructions
   ------------
-  Export your pictures with Photoshop through
+  Export your pictures using Photoshop with
   File > Export > Zoomify...

   Choose from one of the six OpenZoom templates,